oscarfont/blanced-bst/README.md

 # Balanced BST

-Command line application developed with Lucía Gasión and Marc Canal in our second year of Computer Science Degree at Universitat Pompeu Fabra.
+Command line application developed with Lucía Gasión and @mcanal8 in our second year of Computer Science Degree at Universitat Pompeu Fabra.
 Course name: Data Structures and Algorithms.
 Language: C.
 IDE: NetBeans.